3 DAY WORKSHOP CLOTH DOLL MAKING JULY 3/4/5TH 2021

 Monday 9.30am - 4pm

 St. Edmunds Community Hall, Chinnock Road, Windmill Hill, Glastonbury BA6 8EW

-The Community Centre has ample parking, easy access, a kitchen and plenty of space so that each person can have a large table each.
+The Community Centre has been refurbished and has ample parking, easy access, a new kitchen and plenty of space so that each person can have a large table each.

 This is a 3 day workshop for doll makers who have some experience and would like to spend three days working on an individual project.
 Two days is always a rush and this will give an extra day for completing a project.

 I can supply all sorts of patterns which we can communicate about.
 I will supply all the usual fabrics and other requirements.